k323r/2022_WES_offshore-wind-installation/data.md

 example the first three lines from `data/marine-traffic/sanitized/215644000_blue-tern.csv` are shown:

 ```
-datetime,latitude,longitude,speed,heading,course,status,epoch
+timestamp,epoch,latitude,longitude,speed,heading,course,status
-2020-06-15 13:52:10+00:00,53.45238,6.81926,0.0,287.0,132.0,5,1592229130
+2020-06-15 06:52:10+00:00,1592203930,53.45238,6.81926,0.0,287.0,132.0,5
-2020-06-15 14:13:11+00:00,53.45235,6.819262,0.0,287.0,132.0,5,1592230391
+2020-06-15 07:13:11+00:00,1592205191,53.45235,6.819262,0.0,287.0,132.0,5
 ```

-## ERA5 Data

-ERA5 Data are data sets provided by ECWMF, containing hourly estimates of a vast number of atmospheric and oceaning parameters.
-A short description can be found [here](https://confluence.ecmwf.int/display/CKB/The+family+of+ERA5+datasets) (ECMWF -> European Center for Medium-range Weather Forecasts).

-The Data mostly stems from ESA's Copernicus program and access is possible through a web interface or the Climate Data Store (CDS) API.
-CDS provides a [python package](https://cds.climate.copernicus.eu/api-how-to) that can be used to request data.
+# AIS

+vessel track data description here

+# Wind Farms

+Central to extracting offshore wind farm installations from vessel tracks is knowledge about the wind farms undergoing installation.
+This meta-data includes the wind farm name, location (latitude and longitude of wind farm's centroid), number and type of turbine, turbine manufacturer, installation beginning and end, type of foundation and installing companies.
+[Wikipedia](https://de.wikipedia.org/wiki/Liste_der_Offshore-Windparks) provides a non-exhaustive list of offshore wind farms per region.
+The data from wikipedia has been downloaded and split into lists of wind farms per location.
+The lists are available in wikipedia's markdown format at [data/wind-farms](data/wind-farms).

+# Metocean data (ERA5)

+Wind and waves have a significant impact on offshore wind farm installations.
+Wind and waves cause forces, commonly referred to as loads, acting on the installation vessel, the crane and, of course, the wind turbine components undergoing installation.
+These loads in turn lead to motions, causing undesirable dynamic loads as well as causing collisions between components when assembling turbines.
+Offshore wind farm installations are thus subject to wind and wave limits during installation operations.
+Different steps in the installation procedure can have different limits.
+It is vital to understand though, that wind and wave limits are only a proxy to estimate the real limits, imposed by the structural response of the components being installed.

+Only a limited number of measurement stations are available world wide, hence, the usage of so called hind-cast models has seen a increase in usage over the last years.
+These models incorporate real-world, sparsely-scattered measurements into a numerical model of the sea and the atmosphere.
+Running these models then yields metocean data for any place on the earths surface with varying accuracy.

+A commonly used model is the model developed and provided by the EU's European Centre of Medium-Range Weather Forecasts (ECMWF).
+The data produced by ECMWF's numerical model is commonly referred to as [ERA5](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) data.
+The ECMWF provides a volume-limited API to download ERA5 data.
+A more thorough description of ERA5 data can be found [here](https://confluence.ecmwf.int/display/CKB/The+family+of+ERA5+datasets).
+ECMWF also provides a [python package](https://cds.climate.copernicus.eu/api-how-to) that can be used to request data.
 More information on how to access ERA5 data can be found [here](https://confluence.ecmwf.int/display/CKB/How+to+download+ERA5)